computePods/interfaceGenerator/docs/InterfaceFormat.md

 ### JSON schema keywords

-The following is a list of the JSON schema keywords which the interface generator tool recognizes (there may be other keywords defined by the JSON schema specification which we do not have need to use).
+The following is a list of the JSON schema keywords which the interface generator tool recognises (there may be other keywords defined by the JSON schema specification which we do not have need to use).

 - **preamble keywords**: $id, $schema, $vocabulary,